vyorkin/tapl-coq/README.md

 # tapl-coq

 My Coq proofs for the TAPL book.
-Nothing to see here yet :P
+Work in progress, come back in a few years.

 ```
   ------